 In some cases, such as with osteoarthritis, the cartilage buffer between the two bones wears down and pain comes from bones rubbing against each other.
 In this case, injection of a lubricating agent such as hyaluronic acid may be beneficial.
 It provides a slippery cushion between the bones to relieve pain that can last for months.

 Dr. James Christopher Pendleton, MD graduated from Johns Hopkins University School of Medicine in 2016.
 He completed residency at MedStar Union Memorial Internal Medicine GME.
-He has a state license in District of Columbia.
+He is certified by the American Board of Physical Medicine and Rehabilitation, American Board of Physical Medicine and Rehabilitation and has a state license in District of Columbia.

 Medical School: Johns Hopkins University School of Medicine (2016)